Usetrace/changes/README.md

 # changes

+## 2017-03-29
+* New: random text support for text locators
+* New: session log to include steps' task boundaries
+* Fixed: random replacement in checks attempted for longest match first
+* Fixed: enabling a condition in a check step may break the check step
+* Fixed: file upload playback sometimes throws an error with custom upload UI widget

 ## 2017-03-13
 * New: changes to traces synced automatically between users (no page reload needed)
 * Fixed: new traces not sorted correctly by modification time in tracelist